pitthexai/KneeROM/README.md

 <p align="justify">The <strong>KneeROM</strong> Android mobile app is freely and publicly available for any research, academic, or educational purposes.
 Any publication using the current Android mobile app, the KneeROM, would encourage to reference to:
 <p align="justify">
 <strong>[1]</strong> Gong M. et al., 2023.
 Development and Validation of a Mobile Phone Application for Measuring Knee Range of Motion.
-Journal of Knee Surgery [Under Review]</a>
+Journal of Knee Surgery [Under Review].
 </p>